sidloki/alis/README.md

 ## Export a production version

-There's a script to export all the required files to a separate folder `export`:
+There's a script to export all the required files to a separate folder `www`:

 ```bash
 yarn export
 ```

 The exported files can be used on a webserver or to create a hybrid application on your own machine useing [Cordova](https://cordova.apache.org/) or with the [Phonegap Build Service](https://build.phonegap.com/).

-> To use the Phonegap Build Service you have to delete the `index.html` in the root folder, rename the `export` directory to `www` and commit the changes.
-To do this, a branch `phonegap` exists.

-> To create the hybrid App on your own system, renaming the `export` folder to `www` is sufficient and you don't have to commit the changes.

 [travis-url]: https://travis-ci.org/sidloki/alis